Cross-dressing: Theater and performance

 Single-sex theatrical troupes often have some performers who cross-dress to play roles written for members of the opposite sex (travesti and trouser roles).
 Cross-dressing, particularly the depiction of males wearing dresses, was historically used for comic effect onstage and on-screen.

 Boy player refers to children who performed in Medieval and English Renaissance playing companies.
 Some boy players worked for the adult companies and performed the female roles as women did not perform on the English stage in this period.
 Others worked for children's companies in which all roles, not just the female ones, were played by boys.

-In an effort to clamp down on kabuki's popularity, women's kabuki, known as onna-kabuki, was banned in 1629 in Japan for being too erotic.
+Kabuki's creation is credited to female Japanese entertainer Izumo no Okuni, however in an effort to clamp down on kabuki's popularity, women's kabuki, known as onna-kabuki, was banned in 1629 in Japan for being too erotic.
 Following this ban, young boys began performing in wakashū-kabuki, which was also soon banned.
-Thus adult men play female roles in kabuki.
+Thus adult men play female roles in kabuki and the practice of men cross-dressing to perform female roles in Japanese Kabuki theatre is referred to as Onnagata.

 Dan is the general name for female roles in Chinese opera, often referring to leading roles.
 They may be played by male or female actors.
 In the early years of Peking opera, all dan roles were played by men, but this practice is no longer common in any Chinese opera genre.

 Women have often been excluded from Noh, and men often play female characters in it.